nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 | :-: | :-- |
 | <img src=images/info_icon.png width="50"> | • `Next Meeting` will automatically be updated to null when the current time passes the date and end time of the meeting and this happens whenever the application is booted up.
 At the same time, the `Last Met` attribute will be updated to take on the current date. |

+### 3.3 Last Meeting attribute

+The `Last Met` attribute refers to the last date the user (typically a financial advisor) have met the client.

 --------------------------------------------------------------------------------------------------------------------

 ## 4. Features